Six years after genocide, international community must prioritize justice for Yazidi community

 She told diplomats Yazidi survivors deserve no less.

-“Doing nothing is not only wrong, it is dangerous because these fighters are not going anywhere and their toxic ideology continues to spread,” said Ms. Clooney.
+"Doing nothing is not only wrong, but it is also dangerous because these fighters are not going anywhere and their toxic ideology continues to spread," said Ms Clooney.

 Resolve differences now

-The UN’s top official in Iraq urged the authorities in Baghdad and in the autnomous Kurdish region in the north to resolve their differences to better support the Yazidis.
+The UN's top official in Iraq urged the authorities in Baghdad and in the autonomous Kurdish region in the north to resolve their differences to better support the Yazidis.

 "Stable governance and security structures are crucial foundations for the community to rebuild and thrive," said Jeanine Hennis-Plasschaert, head of the UN Assistance Mission for Iraq (UNAMI).